 Contact us at firstname.lastname@example.org to receive the KanBo Console Job Host Runner Package.

 - Once you download the package, unzip it and move it a chosen location.

-- In the following section please change the following values:
+After doing that, please change the following values:

 - YourCatchAllEmail@domain.com - add here your Catch-All email